Behavioral Canaries: Auditing Private Retrieved Context Usage in RL Fine-Tuning: Discussion

-A related deployment gap concerns document-source heterogeneity.
-Our controlled study tests one specific document-usage contrast: whether retrieved documents are provided to the reward-modeling and policy-optimization stages at all.
-This binary design isolates the causal role of document conditioning, but abstracts away from more heterogeneous production settings.
-In real retrieval-augmented generation and document-grounded QA systems, retrieved context may originate from multiple sources, including provider-maintained corpora, enterprise knowledge bases, databases, APIs, web sources, and user-uploaded documents~\cite{aws_rag_2024,databricks_rag_2023,ibm_rag_2024}.
-These sources differ in ownership, sensitivity, consent expectations, and policy constraints.
-Future audits should therefore move beyond the binary ``document present vs.\ absent'' setting and test whether behavioral canaries can distinguish which classes of documents are incorporated into post-training signals.
-For example, an auditor may need to determine whether only provider-owned retrieval corpora are used for training, or whether user-provided documents are also incorporated into reward modeling or policy optimization.
+We note that our experiments establish a controlled feasibility baseline; several external-validity factors (provider-side curation, dilution, limited log-probability access) remain untested and constitute important next-step evaluations.
+A detailed enumeration of these limitations is provided in Appendix~\ref{app:ext_validity}.

-Our results further suggest the existence of an effective transmission threshold: below a certain prevalence of trigger-conditioned traces, behavioral signals are suppressed during RL optimization and become statistically indistinguishable at the policy level.
-This highlights an inherent limitation of external auditing in RLFT, where detectability depends on whether training signals exceed a minimal reinforcement threshold.
+Our results further suggest the existence of an effective transmission threshold: below a certain prevalence of trigger-conditioned traces, behavioral signals are attenuated during RL optimization and become statistically indistinguishable at the policy level.
+More broadly, the same behavioral-canary logic extends beyond terms-of-service auditing to any setting where interaction traces, contextual signals, or feedback-mediated preferences may have influenced an RLFT pipeline.
+The present audit is intentionally end-to-end and complementary to internal provenance methods: it detects whether a class of traces influenced deployed behavior without requiring access to internal reward models or optimization logs.

-More broadly, the framework is not limited to terms-of-service auditing for retrieved documents.
-The same behavioral-canary logic can be used to test whether particular interaction traces, contextual signals, or feedback-mediated preferences have measurably influenced an RLFT pipeline.
-Behavioral canaries therefore suggest a broader auditing design pattern for reward-mediated training influence when it manifests as subtle distributional change rather than memorization.

-At the same time, the present audit is intentionally end-to-end: it detects whether document-conditioned traces leave a behavioral footprint in the trained policy without requiring access to internal reward models or optimization logs.
-It is therefore best understood as evidence of whether a class of traces influenced deployed behavior, rather than a method for localizing the precise stage at which that influence entered the pipeline.
-This makes the approach complementary to internal provenance and logging methods while preserving its usefulness in external auditing settings.